tkhquang/kcd2lua/vscode_extension/README.md

 ## Features

 - Execute code directly in KCD2 with a single command or keybind
+- Automatically find startup scripts and run them and all their dependencies
+- Automatically find and run all script dependencies added by Script.ReloadScript in the workspace
 - Optionally run code automatically when saving your Lua file
 - View execution results and errors in VS Code's output panel
 - Works on both Windows and Linux (via Wine)